polypheny/Polypheny-Simple-Client/README.md

         --host <IP or Port>
             Hostname or IP address of the host running the system(s) to be benchmarked (default: 127.0.0.1).

+        --control-username <Polypheny Control Username>
+            The username to be used for authentication with Polypheny Control.

+        --control-password <Polypheny Control Password>
+            The password to be used for authentication with Polypheny Control.

         -p <port>, --port <port>
             Port of the REST API of the Chronos Control server (default: 443).